wustlxp/Applied_Data_Science/README.md

 # Applied_Data_Science
-Repository for Applied Data Science Final Project
+Repository for Final Project of Applied Data Science for Practitioners